2 cups of Otto's Cassava Flour (fluff with a whisk before measuring)

 When your yeast is ready add it, the egg mixture, and the divided 1/2 cup of water all to the dry ingredients and mix well.
 Let stand 5 minutes to firm up a bit.
 You will end up with something between a batter and a dough.

 Place a piece of parchment paper down on a baking stone or sheet and flour generously.
+Spoon dough onto parchment, dust top with a bit more flour and then shape with your fingertips/hands into your favorite pizza shape.

 Dust with a little more flour and then fold over edge or build up with your fingers to create a lip to keep sauces/toppings in place while baking.
 Add your favorite sauce & toppings.
 For an optional step, spray edge with avocado oil to give it a nice golden brown color!